WCAU: Switch from CBS to NBC (1994–January 1995)

 NBC and New World Communications then emerged as the leading bidders for WCAU.
-NBC had wanted to own a station in Philadelphia for many years; for most of the broadcasting era, Philadelphia was the largest market where NBC didn't own a station.
+NBC had wanted to own a station in Philadelphia for many years; for most of the broadcasting era, Philadelphia was the largest market where NBC did not own a station.
 It briefly succeeded in 1956, when it extorted Westinghouse into exchanging channel 3 (then called WPTZ-TV) and KYW radio for NBC's Cleveland stations, WTAM-AM-FM and WNBK television.
 However, after Westinghouse complained, the FCC and the U.S. Justice Department nullified the swap in June 1965.
+During the early 1990s, Bob Wright, president and CEO of NBC, had the network's ownership of Philadelphia and some of the nation's other largest markets as part of the strategic plan to keep NBC as the highest-rated network.

 New World got into the bidding because it had just signed a multi-year affiliation deal with Fox, and intended to make WCAU a Fox station had it emerged as channel 10's owner.
 Fox's affiliate in Philadelphia, WTXF-TV, was about to become an affiliate of the United Paramount Network (UPN), which was to be programmed mostly by WTXF's owner, Paramount Stations Group.
-New World found the chance to give Fox a VHF station in the nation's fourth-largest market too much to resist.
+New World found the chance to give Fox a VHF station in the nation's fourth-largest market too much to resist, but NBC wanted a VHF station in the market.
 Had WCAU become a Fox station, it would have retained its status as the "home" station of the NFL's Philadelphia Eagles.
 The station had carried Eagles games since 1950, and had carried the majority of Eagles games since CBS won the rights to NFL games in 1956.
 Indeed, Fox had cut its affiliation deal with New World because it had recently won the rights to the National Football Conference, where the Eagles play; New World owned a large number of CBS affiliates.
 Fox jumped into the bidding as well in case New World's bid fell through.

 However, Viacom, which bought Paramount in mid-1994, opted instead to sell WTXF-TV to Fox, making WTXF-TV a Fox O&O—and hence the new "home" of the Eagles.
-This led New World to pull out of the bidding war for WCAU as well, effectively handing channel 10 to NBC.
+This led New World to pull out of the bidding war for WCAU as well, effectively handing channel 10 to NBC, achieving the network's goal in owning a station in Philadelphia, even though they owned the station they did not want to own in the first place.
+This also kept WCAU co-owned with WMAQ-TV in Chicago and network flagships WNBC in New York and KNBC in Los Angeles—but for the first time, WCAU would also be co-owned with WRC-TV in Washington, D.C., achieving another goal of NBC to own a continuous East Coast power corridor from New York to Washington.